If you're about to get a windfall, such as a modest inheritance or a payout from an insurance policy, how should you consider using your cash?

 3. Low-risk options

 However, many people might rather choose put their money aside for a rainy day.
 So where should it go?

 This depends largely on your attitude to risk.
 If you want to keep your capital absolutely safe, you could go for a savings account or bond.
 You will get more interest from longer-term fixed-rate bonds – so by agreeing to lock your money up for, say, five years, you might be able to earn interest of around 3% a year.

 Premium Bonds are another low-risk option: on average, returns are unlikely to be quite as high as with best-buy savings accounts, but there is always the chance of winning a monthly prize.

 Informative, in-depth and in the know: get the latest money news with Saga Magazine.

 4. Greater returns from higher risk

 In order to get better returns, you will have to take on some extra risk – and this means you could lose some of your original capital.
 For example, putting money into shares via an investment fund could potentially be much more rewarding than a deposit account.

 Funds tend to be less risky than buying individual shares because they are diversified and hold shares in a large number of companies – the chances of them all performing badly at the same time are lower.
 At the same time, some funds – for example, those which hold only large, blue-chip shares – are less risky than others.

-Another alternative is a new financial product called peer-to-peer lending.
+Another alternative is a relatively new (it's been around since 2005) financial product called peer-to-peer lending.